ckb-next/ckb-next/DAEMON.md

 - `macro g1:+lctrl,+a,-a,-lctrl` triggers a Ctrl+A when G1 is pressed.
 - `macro g2+g3:+lalt,+f4,-f4,-lalt` triggers an Alt+F4 when G2 and G3 are pressed simultaneously.

 Assigning a macro to a key will cause its binding to be ignored; for instance, `macro a:+b,-b` will cause A to generate a B character regardless of its binding.
 However, `macro lctrl+a:+b,-b` will cause A to generate a B only when Ctrl is also held down.
-Macros currently do not have any repeating options and will be triggered only once, when the key is pressed down.
-This feature will be added soon.

 Notifications
 -------------